Does ISACA have any substitutions or waivers for its certification requirements?

-- A maximum of one year of experience in information experience OR one year of non-IS auditing experience can be used to substitute one year of experience.
+- One year of non-IS auditing experience can be used to substitute one year of experience.

 - 60 to 120 completed university credit hours (the equivalent of a two-year or four-year degree) can be substituted for one or two years of experience respectively.

 - A master’s degree in information security or information technology can be substituted for one year of experience.

 Instructors who have taught full-time in a related field (e.g. computer science) can substitute two years for one year of experience.

 The certification exam covers the five domains below, which are shown with their weights:

 - Domain 1 – Information System Auditing Process (21%